Kasuri-Works/kasuri.works/content/posts/building-danmaku-system/index.en.md

 ### Step 5: Fix Overrun Issue

-A bug appeared: faster danmaku would overtake slower ones in the same track, causing overlaps.
+There is one issue, because the danmaku are using random speeds, faster danmaku would overtake slower ones in the same track, causing overlaps.
 The same effect is also shown on the Bilibili example above.
 The fix was to introduce a "speed clip" — slower danmaku are only added when the previous one has exited a safe zone.

 The following code is added to the `DanmakuTrackManager` to check if the track is available: